azat-co/ga-backbone/README.md

 ```

-Let's make sure we didn't miss anything in the homeView Backbone view:
+Let's make sure we didn't miss anything in the **homeView** Backbone View:

 ```javascript
   ...